cloudandheat/prometheus_smart_exporter/README.rst

                            Path at which the unix socket will be created.
                            Required if the process is not started via systemd socket activation.
+     --smartctl-arg SMARTCTL_ARG
+                           Pass an additional argument to the smartctl command.
+                           Can be specified multiple times.
      --timeout TIMEOUT     Time in seconds to wait between connections.
 Defaults to infinity.
      -v

 ``--timeout``
   specifies the time for which the service stays alive after finishing the last request.
 This can be used to help conserve memory at the cost of measurement latency and CPU/disk-IO.

 ``--socket-path``
   If systemd socket activation is not used, this argument must be given to specify at which location the socket shall be created.
 If a socket is already present at that location, it is unlinked at startup and replaced with a fresh socket.
 In general, it is recommended to use systemd with socket activation instead.

+``--smartctl-arg``
+  By default, the service uses the ``smartctl -iA`` command to get S.M.A.R.T. data for a specific device.
+Additional arguments can be provided to the command to customize the behavior of ``smartctl``.
+For example, ``--smartctl-arg=--nocheck=standby`` can be used to ensure that drives that are in standby mode are not woken up.

 HTTP Exporter
 -------------